r59q/ShipSimGame/README.md

 ## Current goals

 The primary goal right now is building a solid foundation to work with.
-The first thing is the boat interface IBoat.cs.
+The first thing is the boat interface `IBoat.cs`.
 This needs to perfect before proceeding

 To do this I am working on a motorboat implementation, that will be used as a testbed for future boats.